 Reserved seating and general admission tickets will be available on February 21 at noon.

 How much do tickets cost?

 Many events are free with a general admission ticket reservation.
-The base ticket price is $5 to reserve a seat at select performances, with some premium seats available at $20 or $50, depending on the event.
+The base ticket price is $5 to reserve a seat at select performances, with some premium seats available at higher prices, depending on the event.

 The performance I wanted to attend is sold out.
 What do I do?

-At UCF Celebrates the Arts 2015-2017 we were able to accommodate every person in the wait lines.
-While we cannot guarantee that will happen this year, we can guarantee that the staffs of UCF and the Dr. Phillips Center will do our utmost to get everyone safely into the performances.
+At UCF Celebrates the Arts 2015-2018 we were able to accommodate every person in the wait lines.
+While we cannot guarantee that will happen this year, we can guarantee that the staffs of UCF and Dr. Phillips Center will do our utmost to get everyone safely into the performances.